flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 ### Multiple Labels

-A sentence can also belong to multiple topics.
+Any data point can be labeled multiple times.
+A sentence for instance might belong to two topics.
 In this case, add two labels with the same label name:

 ```python
 sentence = Sentence('France is the current world cup winner.')